ruitaiS/capstone-1/README.md

 	<img src="/movielens/graphs/l3-tuning-square-fold-1.png" alt="L3 Tuning Fold 1" title="L1 Tuning Fold 1" style="float: right; margin-left: 5px; width: 30%;">
 </div>

 Since the biasing effects are sensitive to the randomness of the training / test set split, so are their tuning parameters.
 To counteract this, the full dataset was split into 5 folds and the tuning process was run on each fold.
-The plots for the first fold are shown above (plots for the other folds are included in the repository, but omitted for brevity), and a summary of the tuned values across all five folds, along with the resulting RMSE, is presented below:
+The plots for the first fold are shown above (plots for the other folds are included in the repository, but omitted from the report for brevity), and a summary of the tuned values across all five folds, along with the resulting RMSE, is presented below:

 <div align = "center">